 Renting a Car

-Renting a car in Mexico can be easier than driving your own car across the border, but there are a few things you should keep in mind.
-First of all, it's not as cheap as advertised.
-You will need to get all the insurance coverage, which adds substantially to the bottom line.
+Renting a car in Mexico can be easier than driving your own car across the border or relying on the bus and other public transportation schedules, and most tourists have a smooth rental experience.
+But there are a few things you should keep in mind.
+First of all, renting a car is usually not as cheap as advertised.
+You will need to get all the insurance coverage offered, which adds substantially to the bottom line.

 Planning Your Route

 It's essential to plan out your route before you start out.
-Use our handy driving distance calculator to find out how far it is between destinations, and check out the Mexican government's Point-to-Point Routes Tool for more specific information about which roads to take and how much you can expect to pay in tolls.
+Use a driving distance calculator to find out how far it is between destinations, and check out the Mexican government's Point-to-Point Routes Tool for more specific information about which roads to take and how much you can expect to pay in tolls.

-Encounters with the Police
+Encounters With the Police

-Topes and other bumps in the road
+Topes and Other Bumps in the Road

-Road conditions vary enormously in Mexico!
-There are some highways that are in great condition with good signage and there are terrible roads full of potholes.
-Some are not paved at all and you may even come across some mountain roads where there have been landslides.
-You will undoubtedly come across numerous topes everywhere (some are not marked and seem to appear out of nowhere), as well as the occasional burro or other animals in the road.
-The main thing is to always be attentive and aware.
-It's also best to drive during daylight hours so you can better see what's ahead of you.Continue to 9 of 9 below.
+Road conditions vary enormously in Mexico.
+There are some highways that are in great condition with good signage, and other terrible roads are full of potholes.
+Some are not paved at all, and you may even come across some mountain roads where there have been landslides.
+You will undoubtedly drive over numerous topes (speed bumps) in many areas.
+These speed bumps, some of which are not marked, seem to appear out of nowhere.
+The main thing is always to be attentive and aware.
+It's also best to drive during daylight hours so you can better see what's ahead of you.